World Heritage Sites of Vietnam

 Day 3 - Halong Bay - day cruise of the Bay

 Departure for Halong where we’ll board our junk for a cruise through the spectacular limestone scenery of UNESCO World Heritage Halong Bay.
 Explore the islands and grottoes and swim on the beaches, before dinner and overnight on board.
-(A traditional wooden boat but well-appointed with air-con and en-suite cabins).
+(A traditional, but well-appointed, craft with air-con and en-suite cabins).

 Overnight: Halong Bay Transport: Minibus, Boat, Meals: B, L, D,

 Day 4 - Halong - Bai Tu Long Bay and on to Trang An

 Early rise for dawn over Halong Bay before continuing through the myriad limestone islands and lagoons to the lesser-known, but equally, scenic Bai Tu Long Bay.
 Afternoon return to Halong Port for a transfer south to Ninh Binh Province.